evdubs/ust-yield-curve/README.md

 $ racket transform-load.rkt
 ```

-You will need to provide a password for `transform-load.rkt`.
+You will need to provide a database password for `transform-load.rkt`.
 The available parameters are:

 ```bash
 $ racket extract.rkt -h